Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 Before upgrading those modules, or before asking for them to be upgraded, you might want to have a look at the :ref:`upgrade/sla` to make sure who's responsible for it.

-While you work on what we refer to as the **custom upgrade** of your database, you must keep in mind what the goals of an upgrade are:
+While working on what we refer to as the **custom upgrade** of your database, keep in mind the goals of an upgrade:

 #.
 Stay supported
 #.
 Get the latest features